geoffrey-diederichs/ROP_Emporium/03_callme/README.md

    0x40072b <callme_one@plt+11>:	jmp    0x4006c0
 ```

+We got all we need, our payload will be : an offset to reach the return address, the gadgets to set the register with the required parameters followed by the function calls in the correct order.

 # Exploit

-Using [this script](./exploit.py) to write over memory until we reach the return address, and set the register with the required parameters before calling the functions one after the other, we get the flag :
+Using [this script](./exploit.py) we get the flag :

 ```console
 $ python3 exploit.py